flyer1/Rainbow/README.md

 ```

 #### 3. Get Bower Packages
-Bower is like npm but it is used here to get the libs required by the website (angular, angular-bootstrap, etc).
+Bower is like npm but it is used here to get the libs required by the website (angular, bootstrap, etc).
 Get bower and install globally (via the -g switch).
 ```
 npm install bower -g